krshrimali/nvim-autorunner/README.md

 # nvim-autorunner

-A NeoVim lightweight autorunner app, to compile your projects using a single command.
+A NeoVim lightweight autorunner plugin, to compile your projects using a single command.